asmund-itera/nestle/README.md

 ## Notes

-- The frontend expects API requests through `/api/*` rewrites to the backend.
+- The frontend proxies `/api/*` requests to the backend during development via Vite.
 - Session handling is cookie-based (`nestle_session`), not URL-based.
-- SQLite database file defaults to `backend/data.db` unless `SQLITE_PATH` is set.
+- Frontend routes are `/` and `/:date`.
+- The frontend uses TanStack Router file-based routes under `frontend/src/routes`.
+- The backend Prisma datasource is PostgreSQL.